Compounding & Autoimmune Diseases:

 Population: Ten women meeting criteria for moderate to severe fibromyalgia and not taking an opioid medication.

-Intervention: This study was conducted as a placebo-controlled, single-blind, crossover to evaluate the efficacy of 8 weeks of treatment with 4.5mg of naltrexone (LDN) on daily, self-reported fibromyalgia symptom severity.
+Intervention: This study was conducted as a placebo-controlled, single-blind, crossover to evaluate the efficacy of 8 weeks of therapy with 4.5mg of naltrexone (LDN) on daily, self-reported fibromyalgia symptom severity.
 Each patient acted as their own control and received a placebo for two weeks before treatment.

 Results: